otonoma/paranet/README.md

 - Select "Install from VSIX...".
 - Browse to the downloaded ParanetExtension.vsix file and select it.

-_**Reminder:**_ Also install Docker and Web Assemblly extensions before moving to the next step.
+_**Reminder:**_ Also install Docker and Web Assembly extensions before moving to the next step.

-**Step 2: Clone the create-paranet Repository**
+**Step 2: Clone the create-paranet repository**

-To quickly get started:
+To quickly get started, clone our create-paranet project to your machine:

 - **HTTPS**
 ```git clone https://github.com/grokit-data/create-paranet.git```